Great and Unusual Online Shopping

 • All Seasons Indoor Composter and All Seasons Bokashi (SCD Probiotics).

-• Universal Battery Tester Tool (price, $3.12!)
-Wonderful and very helpful when you find AA or AAA etc. batteries around and don't know if they're duds or still working.
+• Universal Battery Tester Tool (price, $5.99) Wonderful and very helpful when you find AA or AAA etc. batteries around and don't know if they're duds or still working.
+Excellent token gift (when a major gift would be too much)

 • Leatherman New Wave Multitool ("a versatile mix of tools, great ergonomics and solid construction") and if it is too pricey for you, check out second-best Leatherman Skelitool.
 See review The Best Multitool on The Wirecutter (Harry Sawyers, 7-23-14)